 - What is their default expression?

-Props are something that your character carries around or uses on a regular basis.
-These props will likely be connected to their personality.
-It will be something that is important to them or something they find helpful.
+Props are something that your character carries around or uses regularly.
+These props will be connected to their personality.
+It will be important to them or something they find helpful.

 For example: